MatissJurevics/Markdown-Editor/README.md

 ![](./Screenshot%202022-03-06%20at%2011-56-15%20Svelte%20%2B%20TS%20%2B%20Vite%20App.png)
 ![](./Screenshot%202022-03-06%20at%2011-59-11%20Svelte%20%2B%20TS%20%2B%20Vite%20App.png)

-This is a part of my blog that is a current WIP.
-I wanted to start with this as it would help me understand how to deal with markdown a bit better.
-It was made with svelte and I used tailwind for styling.
+This is a simple markdown editor Built with svelte that allows you to create documents using mardown.
+This allows you to type anything into the imput field and it will return a formatted markdown document

 **The libraries it is using right now are as follows:**
 - uuid (providing each post with an id)